Electricity sector in Ghana: Wind energy

-In addition to hydropower and solar energy, Ghana also produces a large amount of other renewable energy, other forms of energy that produce electricity in Ghana are wind power, geothermal and biomass.
-It is the official goal of Ghana energy industry to have 10% of Ghana's energy mix come from renewable sources (not counting large-scale hydropower) by 2015 or at the very latest by 2020.
+In addition to hydropower and solar energy, Ghana also produces a large amount of other renewable energy, including wind power, geothermal and biomass.
+It is the Ghana energy industry's goal to have 10% of the country's energy mix come from renewable sources (not counting large-scale hydropower) by 2015, or at the very latest by 2020.

-Ghana has Class 4-6 wind resources at locations of the high wind areas – such as Nkwanta, the Accra Plains, Kwahu and Gambaga mountains.
-The maximum energy that could be tapped from Ghana's available wind resource for electricity is estimated to be about 500 – 600 GWh/year.
-To give perspective – In 2011, from the same Energy Commission, the largest Akosombo hydroelectric dam in Ghana alone produced 6,495 GWhrs of electric power and, counting all Ghana's geothermal energy production in addition, total energy generated was 11,200 GWhrs in the same year.
+Ghana has Class 4–6 wind resources in high wind areas, such as Nkwanta, the Accra Plains, Kwahu and Gambaga mountains.
+The maximum energy that could be tapped from Ghana's available wind resource for electricity is estimated at 500–600 GWh/year.
+In 2011, from the same Energy Commission, the largest Akosombo hydroelectric dam in Ghana alone, produced 6,495 GWh of electric power.
+Counting all Ghana's geothermal energy production, the total energy generated was 11,200 GWh in the same year.

-These assessments do not take into consideration, further limiting factors such as land-use restrictions, the existing grid (or how far the wind resource may be from the grid) and accessibility.
-Wind energy has the potential to contribute significantly to the country's energy industry – 10% can certainly be attained in terms of installed capacity and about 5% of total electric generation potential from wind alone.
+These assessments do not take into consideration further limiting factors such as land-use restrictions, the existing grid (or how far the wind resource may be from the grid) and accessibility.
+Wind energy has the potential to contribute significantly to the country's energy industry; 10% can certainly be attained in terms of installed capacity and about 5% of total electric generation potential from wind alone.